nabeel-oz/qlik-py-tools/docs/hands-on/README.md

 *This process has traditionally been done programmatically by Data Scientists, however, auto feature engineering tools are gaining popularity.*

 Add a new section to your load script after the `Suburbs & Regions` section.
-We will calculate how often an individual has previously skipped an appointment, and whether the person has several appointments on the same day
+We will calculate how often an individual has previously skipped an appointment, and whether the person has several appointments on the same day.

 Copy and paste the script below into the new section: